AngadBasandrai/decision-tree-python/README.md

 ---

-## Introduction
+# Introduction

-Binary Decision Tree and Bagged Decision Trees(under development) implemented from scratch in Python
+Binary Decision Tree and Bagged Decision Trees implemented from scratch in Python

+# Binary Decision Tree

-Given a dataset the goal of the algorithm(s) is to generate one/many Binary Decision Trees to accurately predict the value of a new example
+Given a dataset the goal of the algorithm is to generate a Binary Decision Tree to accurately predict the value of a new example

 In each iteration it calculates the entropy using the formula